 In an older child or teenage child, a cough might become a habit.
 Usually these coughs are ‘honking’ coughs and don’t happen when the child is asleep.

-When to see your doctor about a cough
+When to see your GP about a cough

-- the cough goes on for longer than a week or two after a cold
+- The cough goes on for longer than two weeks with or without a cold.

-In most cases, your child won’t need to see a doctor if he’s otherwise well except for his cough.
+In most cases, your child won’t need to see the GP if she’s otherwise well except for her cough.

 Tests for cough

-Most children with a cough don’t need any tests.
+Most children with coughs don’t need any tests.

-A doctor can usually work out what the cause of the cough is by taking a careful history of your child’s cough and any other symptoms, and also by examining your child.
+A GP can usually work out the cause of the cough by taking a careful history of your child’s cough and any other symptoms, and also by examining your child.